 Grammatica Caffè.
 Short videos on Alma.tv, written and produced by Roberto Tartaglione of SCUDIT, Scuola d’Italiano.

 Sgrammaticando.
 Focusing on Italian grammar.
-Originally intended for an Italian audience, it’s become a useful site for Italian students.
+Initially intended for an Italian audience, it’s become a useful site for Italian students.

 Learn Italian with Lucrezia.
 Lucrezia is an Italian native who records short, fun weekly videos to help you learn Italian.